fredrixk/Personal-Diary-Web-App/README.md

 ## Deployment

-### Railway Deployment
+### Render Deployment

-This app is configured for easy deployment on Railway.
-See [RAILWAY_DEPLOY.md](./RAILWAY_DEPLOY.md) for detailed deployment instructions.
+This app is configured for easy deployment on Render.
+See [RENDER_DEPLOY.md](./RENDER_DEPLOY.md) for detailed deployment instructions.

 **Quick Deploy:**
 1. Push your code to GitHub
-2. Create a new Railway project
+2. Create a new Web Service on Render
 3. Connect your GitHub repository
-4. Add MongoDB service in Railway
+4. Add MongoDB database in Render (or use Atlas)
 5. Set environment variables:
-   - `MONGODB_URI` (from Railway MongoDB service)
+   - `MONGODB_URI` (from MongoDB service)
    - `JWT_SECRET` (generate a random secret)
    - `NODE_ENV=production`
+   - `PORT=10000`
-6. Railway will automatically build and deploy your app
+6. Render will automatically build and deploy your app

 The app is configured to:
 - Build the React frontend during deployment
 - Serve static files from the backend in production
 - Use relative API URLs for seamless integration
+- Work with Render's free tier

 ## License